James William (Jim) GILLIES

 When Dick Findlay, of Devonport, died.
 Lt Pearsall, who had helped Findlay in every way in his power, mustered a parade of Tasmanians for the funeral.
 Each man turned out in the best clothes at his disposal, and the Japs, who were then beginning to realise the turn of events, provided an armed guard of honour.

 Lt Gillies almost lost his life when he was struck over the head by a guard when crossing a flooded stream in Siam.
-He was rescued by a warrant
+He was rescued by a Warrant

+Pte H. Davis, of Smithton, is one of the few who contracted cholera and survived.
 Cholera is a disease which saps the system so that a man becomes unrecognisable quickly.
 Davis said he lost 4st. in weight in about two hours.
 He was captain of Devonport High School football team and played for Smithton.

 All the Tasmanians are well except Sig Lloyd Phillips, of Stanley, who has had an attack of malaria, but was able to walk off the ship.